Florida Elder Law and Estate Mediation

-Typically, elder law mediation will involve adult children at war over the care, or the estate, of a parent.
+Typically, elder law mediation will involve adult children in conflict over the care, or the estate, of a parent.
 Some of the specific differences that can be resolved include:

-How should the parent's money been managed?
+- How should the parent’s money have been managed?
 Who will manage it?

 Mr. Karp understands that the parties in mediation bring to the table not only their immediate concerns, but their past relationships, family histories, and their personal financial and family concerns.
 For example, one child may believe that as the parent’s primary caregiver, she is entitled to make the big decisions.
 A son who has fallen on hard economic times may believe that a deceased parent intended for him to have a bigger inheritance than a more financially successful sibling.
 Mr. Karp encourages all parties to express their opinions; ensures all are heard; and solicits and suggests alternative solutions.